TheDabblingDuck/ankimote/README.md

 * 'Show Hints' action reveals hidden portions of cards in common decks such as Anking and Pepper

-For developers:
+Advanced features (see addon config in Anki):

-* Custom JavaScript support for deeper interactions with cards
+* Custom actions to trigger execution of user-defined Python code (to interact with Anki) or Javascript (to interact with the current card)

 * Custom hook support for integration with other addons